After nine months of pregnancy you’re probably used to saying ‘no’ when you’re offered a drink.

 3. It takes about two hours for the average woman’s body to metabolise one drink

 Your breast milk should be alcohol-free approximately two hours after you’ve drunk one standard drink.
-If you’ve had two standard drinks it will be four hours before your milk is alcohol-free etc. This is a very general guide, however, as everybody will metabolise alcohol differently (see point 2).
+If you’ve had two standard drinks it will be four hours before your milk is alcohol-free etc. This is a general guide, however, as everybody will metabolise alcohol differently (see point 2).

 Your email address will not be published.
 Required fields are marked *